Raphael (Teenage Mutant Ninja Turtles): Reboot series (2014–2016)

 Raphael appears in Teenage Mutant Ninja Turtles portrayed by Alan Ritchson.
 In the film, he is aggressive and struggles with following orders.
-He often loses his temper and has fierce independence, which does not sit well with his older brother Leonardo.
-He is the first turtle that April O' Neil sees after stopping the Foot Clan, although she does not get a good look at him and thinks he is a man.
+He often loses his temper and has fierce independence, which does not sit well with his brother Leonardo.
+He is the first turtle that April O'Neil sees after stopping the Foot Clan, although she does not get a good look at him and thinks he is a man.
 When April takes their picture, Raph threatens her even after Donatello erases her phone's memory data.
 In the battle at the turtle's lair with the Foot, Raph is crushed under rubble and is presumed dead.
 Because of this, he is the only turtle not captured by the Foot.
 When he awakes, he finds a dying Splinter who tells him and April to save his brothers.
 They team up with Vern Fenwick to help him save them from Sacks Industries, where he fights Shredder to buy April and Vern time to do so.
 After rescuing Leonardo, Donatello, and Michelangelo and defeating the Shredder, Raphael and his brothers use the mutagen to save Splinter's life.
-He, along with Donatello and Leonardo, do not try to get April's attention unlike Michelangelo who does voice his feelings to April.
-Although in the end of the movie he does show appreciation to her for sacrificing everything for them.
-In this incarnation, Raphael is not as hot headed and does not clash with Leonardo over leadership however they have a brief argument over the Hatamishi which Raphael refuses to go to and claims he will leave which Leo debunks.
+He, along with Donatello and Leonardo, does not try to get April's attention, unlike Michelangelo who does voice his feelings to April.
+Although in the end of the movie, he does show appreciation to her for sacrificing everything for them.
+In this incarnation, Raphael is not as hot-headed and does not clash with Leonardo over leadership however they have a brief argument over the Hatamishi which Raphael refuses to go to and claims he will leave which Leo debunks.
 He is more close to his brothers in the film than in most adaptations.
-He does still get annoyed at Donatello when he does talk of his calculations in a way the others do not understand.
-He is the only turtle in the film to stay true to his other adaptations by not wearing any footwear.
+He still get annoyed at Donatello when he talks of his calculations in a way the others do not understand.
+He is the only turtle in the film to not wear any footwear, much like other adaptations of the turtles.